- What is IBM z Systems?

 - AutoYaST provides fully customizable, automatic and remote Linux installation for large numbers of systems that share a similar environment and similar—but not necessarily identical—hardware, and which perform similar tasks.

 - The downloadable Subscription Management Tool for SUSE Linux Enterprise is integrated with SUSE Customer Center and provides a repository and registration target that is synchronized with SUSE Customer Center.
-The most recent version of the tool can be hosted on System z servers as well.
+You can host the most recent version of the tool on z Systems servers as well.
 The Subscription Management Tool helps you centrally manage software updates within the firewall on a per-system basis, while maintaining your corporate security policies and regulatory compliance.
 In addition, it helps you track your entitlements in large deployments.
 And using the tool, you can avoid redundant bandwidth requirements by downloading all patches at once.
-It is included with every SUSE Linux Enterprise subscription at no additional cost—while the competition is charging for comparable functionalities—and is fully supported.
+It is included with every SUSE Linux Enterprise subscription at no additional cost—while the competition is charging for comparable functionality—and is fully supported.

 What is the pricing for the SUSE Linux Enterprise Server for System z?

 SUSE Linux Enterprise Server for System z is priced per-IFL specialty engine or processor.
 However, SUSE recognizes the challenges customers are facing in enterprise data centers, and the pressure to cut costs.
 Thus, we offer a special pricing model—the so-called multi-IFL pricing.
 This pricing model provides volume discounts for subscriptions of SUSE Linux Enterprise Server for System z to multiple IFLs.